MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 1. Perform an initial, snapshot-based sync of the tables in the publication before it starts ingesting change events.

-1. Incrementally update any materialized views that depend on the source as change events stream in, as a result of `INSERT`, `UPDATE` and `DELETE` operations in the original Postgres database.
+1. Incrementally update any materialized or indexed views that depend on the source as change events stream in, as a result of `INSERT`, `UPDATE` and `DELETE` operations in the original Postgres database.

 ##### Postgres replication slots